danblevins/aws-cloud-study-guide/README.md

 <br>

 Thanks for reading!
-This study guide was originally made in April, 2019 and updated occassionally ever since.
+This study guide was originally made in April, 2019 and is updated occassionally.

 This study guide is also referenced in my [Medium article](https://danblevins.medium.com/my-aws-cloud-study-guide-1fbcb03b9c95).